imc-trading/svlangserver/README.md

 ## Settings
 - `systemverilog.includeIndexing`: _Array_, Globs defining files to be indexed
-- `systemverilog.libraryIndexing`: _Array_, Globs defining library files to be added to verilator linting.
+- `systemverilog.libraryIndexing`: _Array_, Globs defining library files to be added to linting.
 It's useful when module name is not equal to filename.
 - `systemverilog.excludeIndexing`: _Array_, Exclude files from indexing based on glob
+- `systemverilog.linter`: _String_, Select linter
+  * Default: false
-- `systemverilog.launchConfiguration`: _String_, Command to run for launching verilator linting
+- `systemverilog.launchConfiguration`: _String_, Command to run for launching linting
   * Default: _verilator --sv --lint-only --Wall_
   * If not in path, replace _verilator_ with the appropriate command
 - `systemverilog.lintOnUnsaved`: _Boolean_, Lint even unsaved files
   * Default: *true*
 - `systemverilog.defines`: _Array_, Defines for the project.
-Used by the language server as well as verilator linting
+Used by the language server as well as linting
   * Default: empty
 - `systemverilog.formatCommand`: _String_, verible-verilog-format command for code formatting
   * Default: _verible-verilog-format_